Modelling Human Values for Value-Aware Multi-Agent Systems: A Roadmap for Value-Aligned AI Research

-\paragraph{Key research goals with some suggested strategies} Subsection~\ref{sec:roadmapVdecisions} discussed the research goals for reasoning about values on a micro level: the agent level and its decision-making processes.
-This subsection presents the research goals for reasoning about values on a macro level: the multiagent system level and its self-governance.
-As such, similar research goals are repeated here ---namely, reasoning over value alignment, explainability, and deliberation mechanisms--- except that the focus here is on the alignment of the MAS as a whole.
-The identified key research goals with associated strategies are presented next. \begin{enumerate} \item Developing mechanisms for assessing the value alignment of norms.
-Despite some success with preliminary research, some mechanisms reason about values without fully understanding their semantics~\cite{SerramiaLR20}.
-Providing value semantics (specified through property nodes in our proposed taxonomy) enhances the ability to reason about value alignment, resulting in better explanations (discussed shortly).
+\paragraph{Key research goals with some suggested strategies} Subsection~\ref{sec:roadmapVdecisions} discussed the research goals for reasoning about values on a micro level: the agent level and its individual decision-making processes.
+This subsection presents the research goals for reasoning about values on a macro level: the systemic behaviour emerging from multi-agent interaction and collective self-governance.
+This involves not only top-down governance through norms, but also designing the fundamental rules of interaction and fostering bottom-up emergence of value-aligned behaviour.
+Some goals overlap with the previous subsection ---namely, reasoning over value alignment, explainability, and deliberation mechanisms--- but the emphasis shifts from individual choice to collective outcomes and institutional dynamics.
+The identified key research goals, along with their associated strategies, for the macro level are presented next.

-Another pitfall of existing mechanisms is that they require significant manual work from the human side to specify value semantics.
-However, this issue is addressed by the value identification and representation challenge of Subsection~\ref{sec:valueIdentification}.

-\item Developing explanation mechanisms that support human users in understanding why one set of norms is preferred to another with respect to a given value system.
-These mechanisms could build on the value alignment mechanisms discussed above.
-By relying on value semantics to assess the alignment, explanations can be more informative.

-Explanations could support the design of new MAS but also support policy-making and protocol design in general, where AI tools could help explain when and how norms should evolve.
-Examples of such norms include medical protocols, emergency protocols, or policies for regulating irrigation practices. \item Developing mechanisms for value-aware self-governance in MAS.
-These would allow a MAS to analyse for itself which norms promote specific values better and adapt its norms accordingly.
-Here, there are a couple of research lines that could be investigated.

-First, there is the issue of discovering suitable norms for a given MAS.
-Norm synthesis, formal analysis of norms, multiagent simulation, and AI-based optimisation techniques can be used to explore the space of normative systems, searching for the optimally aligned set of norms (building on previous work such as~\cite{MontesOS22,Montes0S23}).
-The objective would be to factor in relevant values when discovering suitable norms to help analyse their value alignment and provide explanations accordingly.

-Second, there is the issue of agents in a MAS reaching agreements on the norms that best govern those societies.
-The objective here is to develop mechanisms that support groups of agents in finding the best set of norms to mediate their MAS interactions.
-Value-driven deliberation mechanisms ---assisted by norm discovery, norm assessment and explanation mechanisms from the first research line--- can provide the support needed for reaching collective agreements on which norms to adopt or how norms evolve. \end{enumerate}